Bangladesh–Sri Lanka cricket rivalry: Naagin dance

-On 15 February 2018, the rivalry arose when Bangladesh spinner Nazmul Islam celebrates his maiden T20I wicket with the naagin dance by dismissing Sri Lankan opener Danushka Gunathilaka.
-Sri Lanka however won the match by 6 wickets.
+On 15 February 2018, the rivalry arose when Bangladesh spinner Nazmul Islam celebrated his maiden T20I wicket with his trademark naagin dance after dismissing Sri Lankan opener Danushka Gunathilaka.
+Sri Lanka, however, won the match by 6 wickets.
 In the second T20I of the series, on 18 February 2018, Gunathilaka responded by mimicking Nazmul's naagin dance towards the non-striker's end where Nazmul was standing, after taking the final Bangladesh wicket to complete the series win 2–0.

 The two teams then met in Sri Lanka for the 2018 Nidahas Trophy along with India, which was held to celebrate the 70 years of independence of Sri Lanka.
 On 10 March 2018, in the first match between Sri Lanka and Bangladesh, Mushfiqur Rahim of Bangladesh did an angry version of the Naagin dance towards the bowler Thisara Perera after his match-winning fifty in front of a packed Sri Lankan crowd.
-This event created a huge amount of disrespect towards Bangladesh by Sri Lankan fans, started to criticising them in the public.
-This loss also marked Sri Lanka's 50th loss in T20Is, becoming the first team to record 50 defeats in T20Is, and Bangladesh's highest successful chase in T20Is and was the fourth highest successful run chase in T20Is.
+This event created a huge amount of disrespect towards Bangladesh by Sri Lankan fans, who started to criticise them in public.
+This loss also marked Sri Lanka's 50th loss in T20Is, making them the first team to record 50 defeats in T20Is, and Bangladesh's highest successful chase in T20Is, and it was the fourth highest successful run chase in T20Is.

 The next match between the teams had more drama on and off the field.
-The sixth match of the tournament and a must-win situation for Sri Lanka to reach the final was held on March 16, 2018, in Colombo.
+The sixth match of the tournament and a must-win situation for Sri Lanka to reach the final was held on 16 March 2018, in Colombo.
 Sri Lanka batted first and scored 159 courtesy of Kusal Perera's 61 and skipper Thisara Perera's quick 58.
-In chasing, Bangladesh were 33 for 2 in the fourth over, but Mushfiqur Rahim and Tamim Iqbal sustaiined a partnership of 64 runs off 52 balls and gaining momentum.
+In chasing, Bangladesh was 33 for 2 in the fourth over, but Mushfiqur Rahim and Tamim Iqbal sustained a partnership of 64 runs off 52 balls and gained momentum.
 After their wickets had fallen, Bangladesh still required 51 off 31 balls with 5 wickets in hand.
 Mahmudullah came to bat.
 Bangladesh needed 12 runs in the last over, which was bowled by Isuru Udana.
 Udana started with a short delivery on middle and leg in the first ball and then took a wicket in the second ball with a bouncer.
 Bangladesh needed 12 off four when Udana delivered another bouncer to Mahmadullah, which was not given wide by the umpires.
-This made a heated conversation between Bangladesh sub fielder Nurul Hasan with the Sri Lankan fielders, especially skipper Thisara Perera and Kusal Mendis by pointing fingers and aggressive bodily contact.
+This made for a heated conversation between Bangladesh sub fielder Nurul Hasan and the Sri Lankan fielders, especially skipper Thisara Perera and Kusal Mendis, by pointing fingers and aggressive bodily contact.